stakater-archive/StakaterCloudDocs-Archived/content/sre/backup-restore/backup-restore.md

   selfLink: ""
 ~~~
 #### backup target Filters
+You can use [resource filtering](https://velero.io/docs/main/resource-filtering/) options to backup specific resources.
+Typical ones are following;
 - labelSelector: Specify the labels for the backup target resources
    MatchExpression has several operators such as In, NotIn, Exists and DoesNotExist.
 - includeClusterResources:(Boolean) Set true to include PV
 - includedNamespaces: Specify the namespaces in which backup target resources are included
 - includedResources: Specify the resource types for the backup target resources
+**NOTE**: You have to select the resource filters properly.
+For example, if the target application has cluster-scope resources, then you cannot use `--include-namespaces` only.
 #### backup destination
 - snapshotVolumes:(Boolean) Set true for volume snapshotting
 - storageLocation: Backupstoragelocation CR name